New Study: Group Meditation Practice Helps Reverse Drug-Related Death Rate

 Monthly infant mortality rate (in red) for 2002–2006 baseline and 2007–2010 intervention periods.
 Fluctuations around the trend are largely due to monthly seasonal variation

-During the period 2007 to 2010, the size of the meditation group located at Maharishi University of Management in Fairfield, Iowa, was above or near 1,725 participants, the size predicted to have a positive influence on the US quality of life.
+During the period 2007 to 2010, the size of the meditation group located at Maharishi International University in Fairfield, Iowa, was above or near 1,725 participants, the size predicted to have a positive influence on the US quality of life.
 This predicted threshold represents the square root of 1% of the US population.

 Eighteen peer-reviewed articles have now been published validating the prediction by Maharishi Mahesh Yogi, the founder of the Transcendental Meditation and TM-Sidhi program, that a TM-Sidhi group of this size would lead to reduced societal stress, as reflected in reduced crime, violence, accidents, and illness, and increased positive trends in society.